yairm210/Unciv/docs/Other/Miscellaneous-JSON-files.md

 | minRiverLength| Int | 5 | [^I] |
 | maxRiverLength| Int | 666 | [^I] |

+Legend:

-[^A]: Max amount of experience that can be gained from combat with barbarians
+-   [^A]: Max amount of experience that can be gained from combat with barbarians
-[^B]: Formula for city Strength:
+-   [^B]: Formula for city Strength:
     Strength = baseStrength + strengthPerPop + strengthFromTiles +
     ((%techs * multiplier) ^ exponent) * fullMultiplier +
     (garrisonBonus * garrisonUnitStrength * garrisonUnitHealth/100) +
     defensiveBuildingStrength
     where %techs is the percentage of techs in the tech tree that are complete If no techs exist in this ruleset, %techs = 0.5 (=50%)
-[^C]: Formula for Unit Supply:
+-   [^C]: Formula for Unit Supply:
     Supply = unitSupplyBase (difficulties.json)
     unitSupplyPerCity * amountOfCities + (difficulties.json)
     unitSupplyPerPopulation * amountOfPopulationInAllCities
     unitSupplyBase and unitSupplyPerCity can be found in difficulties.json unitSupplyBase, unitSupplyPerCity and unitSupplyPerPopulation can also be increased through uniques
-[^D]: The minimal distance that must be between any two cities, not counting the tiles cities are on The number is the amount of tiles between two cities, not counting the tiles the cities are on. e.g. "C__C", where "C" is a tile with a city and "_" is a tile without a city, has a distance of 2.
+-   [^D]: The minimal distance that must be between any two cities, not counting the tiles cities are on The number is the amount of tiles between two cities, not counting the tiles the cities are on. e.g. "C__C", where "C" is a tile with a city and "_" is a tile without a city, has a distance of 2.
     First constant is for cities on the same landmass, the second is for cities on different continents.
-[^E]: NaturalWonderGenerator uses these to determine the number of Natural Wonders to spawn for a given map size.
+-   [^E]: NaturalWonderGenerator uses these to determine the number of Natural Wonders to spawn for a given map size.
 The number scales linearly with map radius: #wonders = radius * naturalWonderCountMultiplier + naturalWonderCountAddedConstant.
 The defaults effectively mean Tiny - 1, Small - 2, Medium - 3, Large - 4, Huge - 5, Custom radius >=109 - all G&K wonders.
-[^F]: MapGenerator.spreadAncientRuins: number of ruins = suitable tile count * this
+-   [^F]: MapGenerator.spreadAncientRuins: number of ruins = suitable tile count * this
-[^H]: MapGenerator.spawnLakesAndCoasts: Water bodies up to this tile count become Lakes
+-   [^H]: MapGenerator.spawnLakesAndCoasts: Water bodies up to this tile count become Lakes
-[^I]: RiverGenerator: river frequency and length bounds
+-   [^I]: RiverGenerator: river frequency and length bounds

 ## Civilopedia text